Highfivery/zero-spam-for-wordpress/readme.txt

 If hosting with Pantheon, see their [known issues page](https://pantheon.io/docs/plugins-known-issues#define-fs_method) for more information and what to do to resolve it with their `$_ENV['PANTHEON_ENVIRONMENT']` variable check.

+= Where do I report security bugs found in this plugin? =

+Please report security bugs found in the source code of the WordPress Zero Spam plugin through the [Patchstack Vulnerability Disclosure Program](YOUR_MVDP_URL_HERE).
+The Patchstack team will assist you with verification, CVE assignment, and notify the developers of this plugin.

 == Screenshots ==

 1. Dashboard